gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getShipmentReasons
-Use this API to retrieve the issues that led to the cancellation of bags within a shipment.
+Get reasons behind full or partial cancellation of a shipment

 ```golang